Do you need help communicating with an Arizona REALTOR® or do you have questions about Arizona real estate transactions?

 Ombudsmen do not determine whether ethic violations have occurred, rather they anticipate, identify and resolve misunderstandings and disagreements before matters progress into a dispute and possible charges of unethical conduct.

-Ombudsmen can field and respond to a wide variety of inquiries and complaints, including general questions about real estate practice, transaction details, ethical practice and enforcement issues.
-They can also receive and respond to questions and complaints about members, may contact members to inform them that a client or customer has raised a question or issue and can contact members to obtain information necessary to provide an informed response.
+Ombudsmen can field and respond to a wide variety of inquiries, including general questions about real estate practice, transaction details, ethical practice and enforcement issues.
+They can also receive and respond to questions and complaints about REALTORS®, may contact REALTORS® to inform them that a client or customer has raised a question or issue and can contact members to obtain information necessary to provide an informed response.

 Arizona Association of REALTORS® cannot affect an Arizona Real Estate License.
 If your pursuit is to affect an Arizona real estate agent’s license, refer to the Arizona Department of Real Estate (ADRE)